Vaidehi2104/Market-Mix-Modelling-/README.md

    - Identify Key Features for Final Model
 Final Model Selected with no. of features = 10, based on p values of the features

+## Business Impact
+1. **Projected Revenue Improvements**
+There will be potential revenue improvements resulting from the optimized budget allocation

+2. **Long-Term Benefits**
+Optimized budget allocation can create a ripple effect, impacting long-term brand perception, customer loyalty, and market positioning

+3. **Improved ROI**
+Investing in high-impact marketing channels optimizes revenue for every marketing dollar invested, resulting in a direct increase in ROI.

 ## Requirements
 - Python 3.x
 - Jupyter Notebook